-Province Preferential share to spouse (net assets after taxes, expenses and debts are paid) Remaining assets (spouse + 1 child) Remaining assets (spouse + >1 child) Definition of spouse and special rules Prince Edward Island nil 1/2 to spouse; 1/2 to child 1/3 to spouse; 2/3 to children "Spouse" means only legally married .
+Province Preferential share to spouse (net assets after taxes, expenses and debts are paid) Remaining assets (spouse + 1 child) Remaining assets (spouse + >1 child) Definition of spouse and special rules Newfoundland nil 1/2 to spouse; 1/3 to spouse; "Spouse" means only legally married . and Labrador 1/2 to child 2/3 to children "Child" does not include stepchild.
+Spouse may opt for equalization payment under the Family Law Act, if it results in a greater share.
+Yukon \$75,000 1/2 to spouse; 1/3 to spouse; Common-law spouses may apply to the court for 1/2 to child 2/3 to children share of the estate.
 No matrimonial property claims.
 "Child" does not include stepchild.
-Newfoundland and Labrador nil 1/2 to spouse; 1/2 to child 1/3 to spouse; 2/3 to children "Spouse" means only legally married .
-"Child" does not include stepchild.
-Spouse may not opt for equalization payment under the Family Law Act, if it results in a greater share.
-Yukon \$75,000 1/2 to spouse; 1/2 to child 1/3 to spouse; 2/3 to children Common-law spouses may apply to the court for share of the estate.
-No matrimonial property claims.
-"Child" does not include stepchild.
-Northwest Territories \$50,000 1/2 to spouse; 1/2 to child 1/3 to spouse; 2/3 to children "Spouse" includes common-law partners and excludes legally married spouses who were cohabiting with someone else on the date of death, had initiated divorce proceedings and had not reconciled, or had previously divided their assets on separation.
+Northwest \$50,000 1/2 to spouse; 1/3 to spouse; "Spouse" includes common-law partners and excludes Territories 1/2 to child 2/3 to children legally married spouses who were cohabiting with someone else on the date of death, had initiated divorce proceedings and had not reconciled, or had previously divided their assets on separation.
 "Spouse" excludes a legally married spouse where the intestate had entered into a spousal relationship with another person.
 Spouse may apply for matrimonial property division on death.
 "Child" does not include stepchild.
-Nunavut \$50,000 1/2 to spouse; 1/2 to child 1/3 to spouse; 2/3 to children Same as for Northwest Territories
+Nunavut \$50,000 1/2 to spouse; 1/3 to spouse; Same as for Northwest Territories 1/2 to child 2/3 to children

-All data provided in the table above is as at July 2018 published by the respective jurisdictions in Canada.
+All data provided in the table above is as at January 1, 2015 published by the respective jurisdictions in Canada.

-1 Where there is no surviving spouse but there are surviving children, the estate is divided equally among the children.
+&lt;sup>1 Where there is no surviving spouse but there are surviving children, the estate is divided equally among the children.

-2 Where there is no surviving spouse or children, the estate devolves according to the rules of consanguinity i.e. a table that describes the priority of family members entitled to get the estate (parents, siblings, nieces and nephews, etc.)
+&lt;sup>2 Where there is no surviving spouse or children, the estate devolves according to the rules of consanguinity i.e. a table that describes the priority of family members entitled to get the estate (parents, siblings, nieces and nephews, etc.)

-3 Where no heir can be determined, the estate is declared bona vacantia and escheats to the Crown.
+&lt;sup>3 Where no heir can be determined, the estate is declared bona vacantia and escheats to the Crown.